PuddlePumpkin/ObvrWidgetLibrary/README.md

    - Right-click the desired widget(s) in the Content Browser.
    - Select **"Migrate"** and choose your project's Content folder.
 3. **Move the migrated prefabs** to your mod's directory in engine, and include them in your pak chunk.
-4. ⚠️**Do not include the dummy textures or materials in your pak chunk, or they wont render properly in game**!⚠️
+4. ⚠️**Do not include the dummy textures or materials in your pak chunk, or they wont render properly in game**!

 ---